 If Bonneville cancels we will reschedule the lesson.

-If the customer requests a cancellation for specific lessons after confirmation of lesson dates, lessons can be made up at an additional rate of $ 50.00 per hour.
+Please note: If the customer requests a cancellation for specific lessons after lesson dates have been confirmed, lessons can be made up at an additional rate of $ 50.00 per hour.